ivardesign/960-fixed-width-template/README.md

   satisfied there move on to larger sized display and adjust where you need.

-  **It's at this point for sure where Custom Property and Media Query usage will become useful.**
+  **It's at this point where Custom Property and Media Query usage can become useful.**

+  Not all responsive sites need Custom Properties or even Media Queries.
+You can write whole responsive sites just using Flexbox.
+  But there's a good chance these tools will come in handy for this project.

   Although you could have started using them already by this point, you'll certainly want to start using them now. **Keep your Custom